anvilsecure/BoschFirmwareTool/README.md

 Firmware files before approximately version 6.5 will have obfuscated data segments.
 This obfuscation is a simple XOR over the data with the byte `\x42`, or 'B'.

 ### Encryption
-Current files have encrypted segments.
-Algorithm is currently unknown.
+Contemporary files have encrypted data segments, which utilizes AES-256-CBC and a key stored within that segment's header.